 MEDIA HANDBOOK

-This booklet offers practical advice on good media relations, and can be used alongside other information, materials and training provided by Amnesty International UK.
-This new 2017 edition supersedes previous versions and will be updated again in the future.
+This booklet offers practical advice on how to develop and maintain good media relations, and can be used alongside other information, materials and training provided by Amnesty International UK.
+This new 2019 edition supersedes previous versions and will be updated again in the future.

 CONTENTS

-HOW TO:

-Get started 5
+Making the headlines

+What can you do?
+HOW TO 6

-Get into the media 6
+Get into the media

-Create a scene 8
+Create a scene

-Write a press release 10

-Write a letter 12
+Write a press release Write a letter

-Be effective online 14
+Use online tools

-Handle radio and TV interviews 16
+Handle radio and TV interviews.
+18

 OTHER RESOURCES

 Know your Amnesty facts

-and figures 8

-Amnesty contacts 1 9
+Amnesty contacts and training 22

-MAKING THE HEADLINES